leeola/docs/contents/guides/ssh-into-your-vm/index.md

 ## Tutorial Steps for OpenSSH on Linux

-1. First, copy your Public Key, usually found in `~/.ssh/id_rsa.pub`, and copy it in it's entirety!
+1. First, copy your Public Key, usually found in `~/.ssh/id_rsa.pub`, and copy it in its entirety!
 It will look something like this:

   ```
   ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyhKankDE4DRM86JqZ3JPdWDeqg+TbzlqlTLf